AshOmar/terraform-beginner-bootcamp-2023/journal/Week0.md

 This will run a plan and pass the changeset to be executed by Terraform.
 Apply should prompt yes or no.

 If we want to automatically approve an apply command we can provide the auto approve flag eg. `terraform apply --auto-approve`

+#### Terraform Destroy

+`teraform destroy`

+This will destroy resources.

+You can also use the auto approve flag to skip the approve prompt eg. `terraform apply --auto-approve`

 ### Terraform Lock Files